-I assessed the design and tested the operating effectiveness of certain controls supporting the Fund's valuation methodology relating to its investment in the PST, including controls relating to the Fund's oversight and review of the valuation policy and methodology adopted by the PST.
+I assessed the design and tested the operating effectiveness of certain controls supporting the Fund's valuation methodology relating to its investment in the PST, including controls relating to the Fund's oversight and review of the valuation policy and methodology adopted by the PST and its external investment managers.

-I performed following procedures amongst others:
+In addition to controls testing, I also performed the following procedures amongst others:

-- obtained a confirmation and valuation, from the PST, of the Fund's investment in the PST and compared the confirmed balance and valuation to the Fund's accounting records; and - assessed the reliability of the valuation provided by the PST by reference to the audited financial statements of the PST.
+- obtained the PST's investor listing from the PST's custodian and agreed the value of the Fund's investment in the PST to the amount recorded in the Fund's accounting records, and - assessed the reliability of the valuation provided by the PST by reference to the audited financial statements of the PST.